 Like this post?
 Help us by sharing it!

-If you’re looking to see a completely different side to Japan, here are four reasons why you should head to Hokkaido.
+If you want to see a completely different side of Japan, here are seven reasons why you should head to Hokkaido.

 1. Natural Beauty

-First and foremost, Hokkaido is all about the stunning rural landscapes.
-Just glance out the window to see a spectacular row of snowy mountains or vast blue lakes.
-Hokkaido has parkland, mountains, lakes, volcanoes, valleys, cliff-lined coasts and everything in between.
-In winter, this is all covered with a beautiful blanket of snow, giving the landscape an even more dramatic and wild edge.
+First and foremost, Hokkaido is all about the scenery.
+Huge mountains, vast blue lakes, parkland, volcanoes, valleys, cliff-lined coasts, and everything in between.
+In winter, this is all covered with a thick blanket of snow, which makes it feel even more wild and dramatic.

 4. Ainu Culture

 If you’d like to find out more about the best time to visit Hokkaido and the best things to do when you get there, check out our brand new When to Travel tool.
-Alternatively, if Brock’s wintery tales have already got you reaching for your snow-shoes and binoculars, you may be interested in our Winter Highlights Small Group Tour.
+Alternatively, you may be interested in our Winter Highlights Small Group Tour.